 Pep Guardiola’s tenure as Barcelona’s head coach has changed the way modern football is being played in many ways.
 But the defining change came about when he moved Lionel Messi from the right to the center and made him play as The False 9 .
-Then even in the International scene, teams started playing strikerless formations, Spain under Vicente Del Bosque proved that The False 9 can be successful even when you don’t have Messi as Cesc Fabregas played as one in the Euro 2012 final.
+Then, even in the International football where tactical innovation and change is rare, teams started playing strikerless formations.
+Spain under Vicente Del Bosque proved that The False 9 can be successful even when you don’t have someone as talented Messi, as Cesc Fabregas played as one in the Euro 2012 final which Spain won easily.
 So what is The False 9?
 And why is it called so?

 Why is it called the false 9?